-If you’re not sure whether you’re protected from these problems, check your lease agreements.
+- Take a look at your current lease agreement.
 Has your property manager included a special condition banning short-term rentals (over and above a general ban on subletting)?
-If not, you could be exposed.
+If not, you could be left exposed.

 - Conduct regular inspections at your property to check your tenants haven’t set up an Airbnb or other subletting arrangement without letting you know.